drublic/less-mixins/README.md

 ## Thanks

-Thanks to [QUICKER GmbH](http://www.quicker.com/) for sponsoring the initial release of this package.
+Thanks to [EOL Portals GmbH](http://www.eol.de/) for sponsoring the initial release of this package.

 ## License